anyuan-chen/basicblog/content/blog/bit-sum/index.md

-In this problem, we're asked to find the lowest possible sum after changing $n$ bits.
+In this problem, we're asked to find the lowest possible sum after changing $n$ bits.  lmfao